jstoddard/contiki/platform/atarixl/README.md

 Most things are shared between the 6502-based targets so please consult cpu/6502/README.md for further details.

-The following Atari XL Ethernet card is supported:
+The following Atari XL Ethernet devices are supported:

 - Dragon Cart: cs8900a.eth
 - Dracarys:    w5100.eth